The Church of Jesus Christ of Latter-day Saints in Turkey

 The Church of Jesus Christ of Latter-day Saints in Turkey refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Turkey.
-As of December 31, 2021, the Church has 573 members and 8 branches in several cities in Turkey.
-The Church has branches in İstanbul (English and Turkish), Ankara (English, Turkish, and Persian), İzmir (English and Turkish), Adana (English), Gaziantep (Turkish), Isparta (Persian), and Antalya (Turkish).
+As of December 31, 2024, the Church has 698 members and 7 branches in Turkey.

 History

 Latter-day saint British soldiers met in Turkey in May 1854.
-The first Latter-day Saint sent by the church was Jacob Spori who arrived in Constantinople on December 31, 1854.
+The first Latter-day Saint sent by the church was Jacob Spori who arrived in Constantinople on December 31, 1884.
 Shortly after, on January 4, 1885, Hadop and Philimae Vartooguain and their two children, Sisak and Armais, were baptized.
 The first group meeting was held on January 18, 1885.

 Missionaries were sent to Aintab in April 1889 with a branch being established soon after.
-A church school was established in Antiab in the fall of 1898.
+A church school was established in Aintab in the fall of 1898.
 The Book of Mormon was translated into Turkish in 1906.
 Due to hostilities, members were evacuated on September 16, 1921.

 In the 1950s US military presence allowed serviceman's groups to meet throughout the country.
 The first congregation since the 1921 evacuation was organized in Ankara in October 1979.
 Some of the first native Turks to join the Church were baptized in the late 1980s in Germany.
 Turkey became part of the newly created Europe/Mediterranean Area in 1991.
 In 2000, Turkey became part of the Europe East Area.

 The Church became legally recognized by the government in October 2011 and in February 2012 the church held its first church services and full-time missionaries from the Bulgaria Sofia Mission were assigned to Istanbul to begin proselyting.
 In 2014, there were 12 young missionaries (six in Ankara and six in Istanbul) and four missionary couples.
 Elder Dale G. Renlund visited Istanbul, Turkey in 2019.